Günther Krech: The loss of U-558

 On 15 July 1943, U-558 was attacked by a Wellington bomber but the aircraft was driven off and Krech dived his U-boat to escape.
 However, the position of U-558 had already been marked by Allied air command.
 Two days later U-558 was again attacked on the surface by Allied aircraft and was heavily damaged.
 On 20 July, whilst U-558 was attempting to return to Brest, it was spotted in daylight in the Bay of Biscay by a United States Air Force B-24 Liberator aircraft and depth charged.
 U-558 was again heavily damaged leaving the U-boat unable to dive.
 Water had entered the U-boat's batteries causing the formation of chlorine gas which killed around twenty of the crew.
 With the anti-aircraft guns' ammunition expended, the remaining crew (around thirty men) attempted to surrender to the aircraft by lining up on the forward deck of the U-boat and waving their arms, however, they were still strafed by Allied aircraft, killing around a dozen sailors.
-U-558 was then spotted by an Royal Air Force Halifax bomber whom dropped a further eight depth-charges, landing a direct hit on Krech's boat, sinking it almost immediately.
+U-558 was then spotted by a Royal Air Force Halifax bomber whom dropped a further eight depth-charges, landing a direct hit on Krech's boat, sinking it almost immediately.
 Around a dozen survivors clung to a rubber dinghy, a handful of which succumbed to the chlorine gas they had been exposed to earlier.
 Of U-558s crew of 50, 45 were killed.
 Five survived, among them, Krech.
 They were picked up by on 25 July, all suffering from exposure.